MokshaVora/Adversarial-Attacks-on-Autonomous-Driving-Vehicles/README.md

 ### Steps to reproduce the results:
 1. Clone the repository.
-2. Download the object detector weights and configuration file from: https://pjreddie.com/darknet/yolo/ and classifier model from: https://drive.google.com/drive/folders/14RPRSCZJjYF0VZ-thy-JCeelFlmJnre_?usp=sharing
+2. Download the object detector weights and configuration file from: https://pjreddie.com/darknet/yolo/
+3. Use classifier model 'model.h5' from: https://drive.google.com/drive/folders/14RPRSCZJjYF0VZ-thy-JCeelFlmJnre_?usp=sharing or train using traffic_sign_classifier.py

-3. Save all the model and their configuration in Models folder inside the root directory of this repo.
+3. Save all the model and their configuration in 'Models' folder inside the root directory of this repo.

 4. Download the carla traffic sign dataset from: https://drive.google.com/drive/folders/14RPRSCZJjYF0VZ-thy-JCeelFlmJnre_?usp=sharing